aryamanmaithani/aryamanmaithani.github.io/tuts/ma-205/index.md

 #### [In-GitHub PDF Link](https://github.com/aryamanmaithani/ma-205-tut/blob/master/extra.pdf) | [In-browser PDF Link](https://aryamanmaithani.github.io/ma-205-tut/extra.pdf)

 ## My old notes
 I had not taken this course but rather, the "big boi" version of this - MA 412.
 Interested students may find (part of) my notes from that course [here](/math/ma-412).
+I didn't really get to completing those notes.
+You can find [Amit Rajaraman](https://avatars.githubusercontent.com/u/52618577?v=4)'s notes [here](https://amitrajaraman.github.io/notes/ma-412/main.pdf).

 ## Feedback
 If there's something that you want to tell me anonymously, [here]({{ site.anon-form }}){:target="_blank"} is where you can do that.
 Put the context as "MA 205."
 You may also ask questions here.